Chemistry, MS

 Thesis and Professional Paper Format and Style

-The thesis or professional paper must be prepared in a standard format and style dictated by the advisory committee and College of Graduate Studies.
+The thesis or professional paper must be prepared in a standard format and style dictated by the advisory committee and Graduate Education.
 The format and style requirements will specify paper size, paper quality, margins, pagination, etc.

-Upon approval by a student’s advisory committee, a copy of the thesis will be sent to the Office of the Dean of the College of Science and Engineering.
-At the time of successful completion of the oral exam, committee members will sign the thesis and return it to the Dean of the College of Science and Engineering for final approval and signature.
+Upon approval by a student’s advisory committee, a copy of the thesis will be sent to the Office of the Dean of the College of Science.
+At the time of successful completion of the oral exam, committee members will sign the thesis and return it to the Dean of the College of Science for final approval and signature.
 All submitted copies of the thesis must be bound in prescribed buckram.
 The student must pay the fee for this service.
 Thesis formatting and submission requirements have changed.
 Please visit the following link for further information: http://gradcollege.tamucc.edu/current_students/dissertation_thesis.html.

 Grades for Thesis or Directed Research Courses